James Rainwater: Later life

 Rainwater remained at Columbia as an instructor.
 In 1948, he began teaching courses on nuclear structure.
 Niels Bohr and John Wheeler had developed a theoretical treatment for nuclear fission in 1939 that they based on the liquid drop model of the nucleus.
 This was superseded in 1949 by Maria Goeppert Mayer's nuclear shell model, which could explain more about the structure of heavy elements than the older theory but it still had limits.
 At a colloquium at Columbia in 1949, Charles H. Townes reported experimental results that indicated quadrupole moments greater than those indicated by the shell model.
 It occurred to Rainwater that this could be explained and the differences between the liquid drop and nuclear shell models could be reconciled, if the atomic nucleus were not spherical, as had been assumed but could assume other shapes.
 Rainwater published his theoretical paper in 1950.
 By chance, that year he was sharing an office with Aage Bohr, who took up the challenge of experimentally verifying Rainwater's theory.
 Bohr and Ben Mottelson published their results in three papers in 1952 and 1953 that conclusively confirmed the theory.
 Rainwater felt that his model was overlooked.
 He later recalled that:

-With funding from the Office of Naval Research, Rainwater built a synchrotron, which became operational in 1950, at the Nevis Laboratories, on an estate on the Hudson River at Irvington, New York, willed to Columbia University by the DuPont family.
+With funding from the Office of Naval Research, Rainwater built a synchrocyclotron, which became operational in 1950, at the Nevis Laboratories, on an estate on the Hudson River at Irvington, New York, willed to Columbia University by the DuPont family.
 He became a full professor in 1952 and was the director of Nevis Laboratories from 1951 to 1954 and again from 1957 to 1961.
 He worked with his student Val Fitch on studies of muonic atoms, atoms where an electron is replaced by a muon.
-After 1965, he worked on turning the Nevis synchrotron into a meson facility.
+After 1965, he worked on turning the Nevis synchrocyclotron into a meson facility.
 When a reporter rang in 1975 to inform him that he had won the Nobel Prize in Physics, he initially thought that it was for his work on muonic atoms.
 Several hours passed before he discovered that it was for his work on nuclear structure, the Nobel Prize being shared with Bohr and Mottelson.

 He was a fellow of the American Physical Society, the New York Academy of Sciences and the Institute of Electrical and Electronics Engineers, and was a member of the National Academy of Sciences, the American Institute of Physics, the American Association of Physics Teachers and the Optical Society of America.